About Information Technology Services

 Infused in all aspects of daily life on campus, Information Technology Services supports learning and teaching, research and creative endeavors, outreach, administration and student affairs.

 The Information Technology Services department functions as the university’s central IT unit, responsible for technologies and services that are used broadly across campus along with diligent IT support.
 ITS also cooperates with local or collegiate IT units that often offer discipline-specific services and support.

 ITS employees comprise 24 teams with various focuses, as detailed in the organizational chart below.
 ITS occupies offices in buildings across campus, including Administrative Services Building, Beardshear, Communications Building, Durham Center and Parks Library.

 - Networking services that design and manage campus voice and connectivity services

 - Information security services that protect the integrity of researcher, student and employee data

 - Digital accessibility services that create inclusive digital experiences for users with disabilities

-- Identity services that enable and maintain a variety of ISU account logins
+- Identity services that enable and maintain a variety of university account logins

 - And more.

-Kristen Constant serves as the current Vice President and Chief Information Officer at Iowa State University.
+Kristen Constant serves as Vice President and Chief Information Officer at Iowa State University.
 She holds the rank of Morrill Professor and is the Wilkinson Professor of Interdisciplinary Engineering for Materials Science and Engineering.
 As CIO, Kristen Constant is committed to promoting inclusivity, transparency, and collaboration within the department and across the university.
-She also serves as the Executive Sponsor for the WorkCyte program, Iowa State’s implementation of enterprise systems including Workday, Salesforce, Okta and ServiceNow.
+She also serves as the program co-lead for the WorkCyte program as well as Iowa State’s implementation of enterprise systems including Workday, Salesforce, Okta and ServiceNow.